kg583/5MAT/README.md

 ## Making 5MAT

 Unlike `printf`, `format` is unable to write arbitrary data (and, in particular, modify its own arguments); the only output we can snatch is the final formatted string.
-Thus, we'll have 5MAT operate by indefinitely passing the output of a `format` call back into itself, terminating by crashing.
+Thus, we'll have 5MAT operate by indefinitely passing the output of a `format` call back into itself, starting from `nil` and terminating by crashing.
 This keeps the premise of 5MAT fairly "pure"; all the logic still lives in the FORMAT string itself.

 To make this setup viable, though, we need one other concession.
 While there *are* FORMAT directives which operate on strings, they can't operate on strings character-by-character.
 We'll thus allow a slightly more flexible version of `~{` which iterates over strings as if they were lists[^2].